langjam/jam0001/nebelhut/README.md

 If a macro is encountered, the parser consumes as many macro arguments as are specified.
 A macro argument is either a simple token or all the tokens between (balanced) parentheses and brackets.
 The arguments are inserted into the body of the macro and the result is evaluated.
 Note that the resulting body must be a valid list of Flamingo statements.
 You can’t use macros to generate only parts of a construct.
 Neither the body of the macro nor the arguments must be valid—they are just lists of tokens—as long as the final result is valid.

-The simplest way to insert a macro argument is `,`_n_, a comma followed by a integer token.
+The simplest way to insert a macro argument is `,`_n_, a comma followed by an integer token.
 The integer must be greater or equal to zero and less than the number of parameters.
 The tokens of the given argument are spliced in-place.

 ```
 macro debug 1 [ println << ',0 ": " ,0 >> ]